BoshuOuyang/BFregNN-Cox-for-pyroptosis-in-TNBC/README.md

 cd code/

-python main.py --score 0.6 --drug1 XXX --drug2 XXX --epochs 200
+python main.py --drug1 XXX --drug2 XXX

-You need to provide the edge threshold for the protein-protein interaction network, as well as the names of the two drugs you'd like to analyze.
+You can provide the edge threshold for the protein-protein interaction network (--score 0.6), the names of the two drugs you'd like to analyze (--drug1 XXX --drug2 XXX), the different training epochs ([200,1000]) and so on.

 For one drug combination, it takes a few seconds to converage and obtain the result.

 Please note that the code is also compatible with the CUDA version.
-Users can set different training epochs and learning rates to see the rankings of drug combinations

 ## Tutorial on New Drug Combinations